elileinkram/_feedstack_web/README.md

 You can use the new algorithm, to create a feed.
 The feed will filter through content based on the [computeRanking](https://github.com/elijahleinkram/feed-samples/blob/master/ranking/compute_ranking) function.

-Watch [this clip](https://j.gifs.com/K1pmOx.gif) to learn how to upload your function to the app.
+Watch [this clip](https://j.gifs.com/K1pmOx.gif) to learn how to upload your function to the app so you can start seeing posts you want to see.

 # Rules